Divar: Piedade (Goltim-Navelim)

-Malar
+Sao Matias

 Another typical Goan village, São Matias (now Malar) lies close to the island-village of Vanxim; which also part of the Malar Panchayat.
 The Konkan Railway passes through Malar, the nearest stop on the mainland is the train station at Carambolim.
 Ferry Connection from Narva to Narva-Bicholim, also Ferry Connection from the Island to Old Goa, and Ribander.
 The São Mathias Church was built by the Portuguese over 400 years ago.
 The St Mathias Sports Club is situated on the main road of the village.
 The locals here tend to have their own identity from the rest of the island.
 They celebrate Bonderam in the more traditional way with absolutely no floats.

 Naroa

 Naroa, located on the eastern tip of the island, has a population of barely a thousand people, with about 80 houses dotting the tiny village.
 This place was a site of a tirth place and also of a Hindu temple that remained up to the time of Portuguese conquest.
 The place because of sanctity attracted many devotees from all over.
 It was annually visited by devotees who came here to bathe and veneration.

 The Island subsequently became the residence place of many dignified families of Goa.
 It also houses three parochial churches and possesses a chapel of two images of Christ held in great veneration by the Catholics of the place.
 The ruins of a fort are evident in the northern part of the village.